Tina Brown, editor of The Daily Beast and Newsweek, tells us what she's been reading in a feature that Morning Edition likes to call Word of Mouth.

 Standing By Murdoch

 For all the Murdoch criticisms flying around the press, he still has defenders.
-One of them, Roger Cohen, praised him in The New York Times last week for "his evident loathing for elites, for cozy establishments, for cartels, for what he's called 'strangulated English accents.'"
-(Cohen once worked for The Wall Street Journal, but left that paper 15 years before Murdoch's News Corporation purchased it.)
+One of them, Roger Cohen, praised him in The New York Times last week for "his evident loathing for elites, for cozy establishments, for cartels, for what he's called 'strangulated English accents.' " (Cohen once worked for The Wall Street Journal, but left that paper 15 years before Murdoch's News Corp. purchased it.)

 "I think there are enough serious, committed journalists and politicians now who feel liberated by this whole explosion to have a serious debate that will nonetheless fight for the freedoms," Brown says.
 "Somehow I feel good about the way it's going to come out, because I think there really has become a distaste for doing business this way."